-However, the way to deal with this feeling isn’t to get into more debt to get the brand new car or take the extra luxurious vacation.
+Getting into more debt to get the brand new car or take the extra luxurious vacation to fight this feeling won’t help in the long run.
 The average American at the end of 2016 owed $16,061 in credit card debt, which means odds are that the “Joneses” can’t afford to keep up with themselves.
-The media has advertised an ordinary life as being boring in order to get people to buy expensive clothes, have a $30,000 wedding, a BMW and a vacation home in order to prove that their life has been a success.
-This is not how the true value of a life is measured and will never make that inadequate feeling go away.
+The media has advertised an ordinary life as being boring.
+This helps to sell expensive clothes, $30,000 weddings, luxurious cars and a vacation homes.
+The idea is that these things will prove that someone’s life has been a success.
+This is not how the true value of a life is measured.
+Also, it will never make that feeling that you need to get the next shiny thing go away.

-The way to deal with the feeling of having just an “ordinary life” because it lacks X shiny new thing is to become comfortable with the idea of having enough.
+The way to deal with the feeling of having just an “ordinary life” because it lacks shiny new things is to become comfortable with the idea of enough.
 Enough to create happiness but, not enough to promote waste.
 According to Financial Independence pioneers Vicki Robin and Joe Dominguez, authors of Your Money or Your Life (YMOYL), frugality is:

 This really boils down to: learning to be happy with what you have.
 Once you realize that you have a lot of stuff, it doesn’t seem to matter that you don’t have more stuff.
-Keeping this in perspective the next time you think you “need” the brand new iPhone will not only save you money but, bring you peace of mind.
+Keeping this in perspective the next time you think you “need” the brand new iPhone.
+It will not only save you money, but bring you peace of mind.

 Of course there is both an upper limit and a lower limit, as with all things.
-The upper limit being gold plated toilets and the lower limit being living under a bridge with a troll as a roommate to save on rent.
-What I’m talking about is finding that happy medium where you can ask yourself: “Do I really benefit from spending my time and energy to pay for this?” and being able to honestly answer before deciding to spend your hard earned money.
+The upper limit being gold plated toilets.
+The lower limit being living under a bridge with a troll as a roommate to save on rent.
+What I’m talking about is finding that happy medium.
+That’s when you can ask yourself: “Do I really benefit from spending my time and energy to pay for this?”
+Being able to answer honestly will lead you to live a life of intention.

-So, my advice to you, dear reader (Hi Mom!), is to forget the Joneses and pay attention to the needs of yourself and your family.
-Once you know what you need and what you truly want out of life, you can better enjoy the virtue of getting good value for every minute of life energy.
+So, forget the Joneses and pay attention to the needs of yourself and your family.
+Once you know what you need and want out of life, you can use your money as a tool to build the life you deserve.
+You will better enjoy the virtue of getting good value for every minute of life energy.
 Your values dictate where your life goes and frugality is merely a skill set to help get you there.